Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 Wait a second, a True Believer, Facing the Darkness in the Time Brigade and Betrayed?
 I'm obviously Space·Time Trotsky!

-This gives me enough for a High Concept: _**Space·Time Trotsky**_.
+This gives me enough for a High Concept: _**Space·Time Guerrilla Trotsky**_.
 I'll need to discuss this with the GM, but I believe that I should be able to invoke that aspect both to come up with economic theories, write and deliver speeches, and locate supporters.
-On the other hand, I am probably feared and distrusted by most branches of the Bureaucracy, which makes it a good compel.
+On the other hand, I am probably feared and distrusted by most branches of the Bureaucracy and hunted down by local authorities, which makes it a good compel.

 I wonder if the other players would go along as my followers or bodyguards.
 Otherwise, I'm just hiding among them, bidding my time.

-As a Space·Time Trotsky, I should probably pick a matching name.
-Maybe Lev Davidovitch, or Emmanuel Goldstein, or Snowball.
+As a Space·Time Guerrilla Trotsky, I should probably pick a matching name.
+Maybe I'll pick in history Lev Davidovitch, or in literature Emmanuel Goldstein, or Snowball.

 I'm also on track for a Trouble: obviously, Space·Time Stalin is after me.
 Let's refine this.